-Feeding raw does require a bit more work than a typical dog diet, so look for options that fit your lifestyle.
+Feeding raw dog food vitamins does require a bit more work than a typical dog diet, so look for options that fit your lifestyle.
 Let's break down the different formats of raw dog food so that you can choose the type that will be best for you and your dog.

 Frozen raw foods are typically sold in large blocks, chubs, or pre-portioned patties.
 Each meal will need to be portioned out to meet your dog's feeding requirements.
 Choose the size and style that works best for you and your pet.

-If you are looking for a complete meal that doesn't require extra supplements of vitamins and minerals, then choose a diet labelled as such or those that follow the BARF diet model.
+If you are looking for a complete meal that doesn't require extra supplements of vitamins and minerals, then choose a diet labeled as such or those that follow the BARF diet model.
 Some of the terms you may see are full meals, dinners, complete meals.
-These mean that the food contains all the essential nutrients needed in a standard complete diet.
+This means that the food contains all the essential nutrients needed in a standard complete diet.

-Feeding a full raw diet doesn't mean that you shouldn’t add more nutrients to their meals as needed.
+Feeding a fully raw diet doesn't mean that you shouldn’t add more nutrients to your meals as needed.
 Try including edible or recreational bones, fresh produce, omega fatty acids, or any other supplements that can make the food better suited to your dog’s needs.

 Don’t go overboard on the add-ins though.
 Additional calories from "extras" might mean you need to increase activity or reduce regular feedings for your dog.
 You also want to avoid offering too many extra vitamins and minerals, as some can be toxic if fed in excess.